DeekshaSharmas/POCs/README.md

 <pre>This Flutter project demonstrates the integration of Google AdMob ads, including Banner Ads, Interstitial Ads, and Rewarded Ads.

 <pre>📌 Features
-<pre>✅ Display Banner Ads at the top of the screen.
+✅ Display Banner Ads at the top of the screen.
-<pre>✅ Show Interstitial Ads on button click.
+✅ Show Interstitial Ads on button click.
-<pre>✅ Show Rewarded Ads and grant points to users.
+✅ Show Rewarded Ads and grant points to users.
-<pre>✅ Handle ad loading and error handling efficiently.
+✅ Handle ad loading and error handling efficiently.
-<pre>✅ Use state management to update UI dynamically.
+✅ Use state management to update UI dynamically.

 📂 Project Structure